Pavel Vlasov: Aerospace industry

 Upon graduation from the Fedotov Test Pilot School in 1989 Vlasov worked for the MiG Corporation as a test pilot and as a deputy director general for flight testing (2002–2010).

 He participated in flight testing of MiG-31 heavy interceptor, accomplished maiden flights and flight testing of the carrier-based MiG-29K fighter and thrust-vectoring version of MiG-29 (MiG-29OVT), MiG-29M/M2 and MiG-35 fighters and the MiG-AT trainer.
 Vlasov is type rated for 35 types of aircraft.

 As an aerobatics pilot he flew demonstration flights at international air shows in the UK, Germany, India, the United Arab Emirates, Poland, France and Slovakia, and was awarded several times for his skills.

 He headed the Gromov Flight Research Institute from January 2010, while keeping his position in the MiG Corporation until February 2014.
 In 2010, he completed the United Aircraft Corporation strategic personnel reserve programme in the Moscow School of Management SKOLKOVO.
 Vlasov worked as head of the Gromov Institute during its transformation into a public company, and became its Director General in 2012.

-In November 2017 he became the head of the Gagarin Cosmonaut Training Centre where worked until 1 June 2021.
+In November 2017 he became the head of the Gagarin Cosmonaut Training Centre where worked until retirement on 1 June 2021.

+TASS reported that in 2023 Vlasov worked at United Aircraft Corporation as an advisor to the President of the corporation.

+In August 2024 he was in a position of an advisor to the Roscosmos Director General and reportedly was one of the main candidates for the new position of the Roscosmos Deputy Director General for manned and automated spacecraft.